 Another initiative is the Distintivo Q program which aims to highlight companies in Quito that provide an exceptional level of tourist support in a sustainable way.
 It includes training on what is required to meet the expected standards and then inspection to ensure that they maintain the standards.
 There are currently 216 establishments that have been granted the Distintivo Q and display the “Q” symbol.

 With all this commitment to providing a visitor experience that’s second to none, the Quito Tourism Board are poised to offer travel buyers the best advice on where to visit, stay and enjoy this wonderful city.

-The team from the Quito Tourism Board joined us in Rio de Janeiro for Connections Luxury Brazil, back in October and we look forward to welcoming them again to more of our award winning events designed specifically for the luxury Travel Market.
+The team from the Quito Tourism Board joined us in Rio de Janeiro for Connections Luxury Brazil, back in October and they will be hosting our meetings series next 2-5 July, we can’t wait to work with them and discover their beautiful country!
 If you would like to find out more about what we do and how to join us, please drop me a note to [email protected].